 Dreams of future Grants

-At the end of 2016, Compter sur demain launched a project to award scholarships to young people of legal age from the Children’s Social Welfare and the Judiciary Protection of Minors.
+Compter sur demain launched, in 2017, a project to award scholarships to young people of legal age from the Children’s Social Welfare.

 When they turn 18 some of them can pretend to a renewable “jeunes majeurs” contract for 3 months to a year.
 However, this arrangement is becoming rare, the contract period has significantly been shortened, and even totally disappeared in some departments.
 These young people apprehend the day they will legally become adults: their familial or shelter support ends brutally for many of them.
 Without a solid familial nor financial support they access to a fragile independence and are pushed into short-term trainings with a random financing.
 These early and forced independence can have tragic consequences: 20% of homeless people left the parental home before the age of 16, a proportion 6 times higher than in the rest of the population.